-The following is a sample of my research projects.
+The following is a selection of research projects.
 Please feel free to contact me for further details.

 Does It Still Count as a Win?
 Public reactions to the passage of ideologically divisive bills in the US Congress